Results of Call Maria de Sousa PhD Studentships Call

 5) Characterization of viral infection mechanisms.

-6) Characterization of the host's cellular and serological immune response to virus infection, the impact of age and comorbidities.
+6) Characterization of the host's cellular and serological immune response to virus infection, impact of age and comorbidities.

-7) Development of new therapies and new therapeutic approaches, including life support and personal protective equipment to combat the disease.
+7) Development of new therapies and new therapeutic approaches, including life support equipment and personal protective equipment to combat the disease.

 9) Psychological impact and behavioral changes associated with the pandemic.

-This is the 2nd edition of the Call for Doctoral Research Studentships in Epidemiology and Virology.
-The 1st edition of Doctorates4Covid funded 50 Studentships, corresponding to an investment of 3.5 million euros.
-See the news here.
+This is the second edition of Call Studentships Doctorates in Epidemiology and Virology.
+The first edition of Doctorates4Covid funded 50 Studentships, representing an investment of €3.5 million.
+See news item here.